Supervised Learning-enhanced Multi-Group Actor Critic for Live Stream Allocation in Feed: Experiments

 \subsubsection{Baselines}

 We compare our approach with existing non-reinforcement learning and reinforcement learning methods. \begin{itemize} \item \textbf{Learning to Rank (L2R)} \cite{chen2020deeprank}.
 A supervised learning framework that predicts the reward for each action.
 The action with the maximum reward is selected as the agent's action. \item \textbf{DQN} \cite{mnih2015human}.
 A deep neural network algorithm for Q-learning that introduces the technique of updating the target network. \item \textbf{BCQ} \cite{fujimoto2019off}.
 A widely used offline reinforcement learning algorithm that adds action restrictions and encourages the agent to behave similarly to the behavior policy. \item \textbf{SAC} \cite{haarnoja2018soft, christodoulou1910soft}.
 A classic off-policy reinforcement learning method that maximizes the trade-off between cumulative reward and policy entropy.
 We use the discrete version of SAC in later experiments. \item \textbf{TD3} \cite{fujimoto2018addressing}.
 A modified version of DDPG \cite{lillicrap2015continuous} addresses function approximation errors using three techniques: Clipped Double Q-Learning, Delayed Policy Updates, and Target Policy Smoothing. \item \textbf{TD3-BC} \cite{fujimoto2021minimalist}.
 An offline reinforcement learning variant of the TD3 algorithm, with behavior cloning (BC) regularization to constrain policy learning. \item \textbf{IQL} \cite{kostrikov2021offline}.
-An offline reinforcement learning algorithm that leverages expectile regression in Q-Learning. \end{itemize} Note that in our optimal live stream allocation control problem, the action is discrete.
+An offline reinforcement learning algorithm that leverages expectile regression in Q-Learning. \item \textbf{RLUR} \cite{cai2023reinforcing}.
+An RL model that aims to optimize the long-term user retention. \end{itemize} Note that in our optimal live stream allocation control problem, the action is discrete.
 Therefore, we introduce the Straight-Through Gumbel Softmax \cite{jang2016categorical} technique in TD3 and TD3-BC.